wbsg-uni-mannheim/PyDI/docs/wiki/EntityMatching.md

 ### Greedy One-to-One Matching

 Iteratively selects the highest-scoring correspondence first.
-Sorts all correspondences by similarity score and picks matches from highest to lowest, removing pairs where either entity is already matched.
+Sorts all correspondences by similarity score and picks matches from highest to lowest, removing correspondences where either record is already matched.

 Fast heuristic that prioritizes high scores but doesn't guarantee the globally optimal solution.